naemon/naemon.github.io/documentation/usersguide/addons.md

 ### Merlin
 Merlin is a addon for distributed monitoring.
-Details can be found on <a href="https://kb.op5.com/display/MERLIN">op5.org</a>
+Details can be found in <a href="https://docs.itrsgroup.com/docs/op5-monitor/7.5.0/topics/admin-manual/scalable-monitoring/merlin.html">ITRS OP5 Monitor manual</a>.